Website operated by volunteers. Not officially endorsed or supported. Comments:

 Key: Legal successor and corporate names.

-remain with HPInc -- regardless of whether the employee's last business
+remain with HP Inc. -- regardless of whether their last

-unit ended up in HPInc or HPE.
-This includes employment verification and
+business unit ended up in HP or HPE.
+Includes employment verification and any retiree health, pension, etc. plans.

 temporarily structured as a wholly-owned subsidiary called "EDS,